 Get Healthy Tips Sent to Your Phone!

-Getting the right treatment is key to recovery and preventing further injury and decline in function, says Dr. Puskar.
-“But too often, important concussion symptoms such as dizziness, balance issues, memory problems, and anxiety, are missed because they’re incorrectly considered part of other concerns, including dementia, depression, or ‘normal aging’ in older adults.”
+Getting the right treatment is key to recovery and preventing further injury and decline in function.
+Too often, important concussion symptoms are missed because they are incorrectly considered part of other concerns, including dementia, depression, or “normal” aging.
+Concussion symptoms in older adults can include:

 The goal of concussion treatment for an older adult is similar to that of a young athlete — to return the patient to the activity level they had prior to their injury.